-Managers play a central role in honoring dignity in the workplace.
-These leaders set the workplace tone, and employees take their cues from the behavior they model.
-We offer practical ways to uphold dignity that foster team-building and employee engagement.
+Managers play a central role in honoring dignity at work.
+They set the workplace tone and directly affect employee engagement, motivation and ability to deliver on goals.
+And employees take their cues from the behavior leaders model.
+We offer practical ways for leaders to advance dignity day-to-day.

 When colleagues trust each other, their work relationships are stronger, they are more committed to the organization, and they make more positive contributions.
 Productivity increases and stress levels drop, which improves retention and fuels stronger performance.